Azadirachta indica: Traditional medicine

-Products made from neem trees have been used in the traditional medicine of India for centuries, for treating skin troubles and rheumatism, but there is insufficient clinical evidence to indicate any benefits of using neem for medicinal purposes.
-In adults, no specific doses have been established, and short-term use of neem appears to be safe, while long-term use may harm the kidneys or liver; in small children, neem oil is toxic and can lead to death.
+Products made from neem trees have been used in the traditional medicine of India for centuries, but there is insufficient clinical evidence to indicate any benefits of using neem for medicinal purposes.

+In small children, neem oil is toxic and can lead to death.
 Neem may also cause miscarriages, infertility, and low blood sugar.

-The entire tree including its leaves, flowers, seeds, fruits, roots and bark have been utilised in traditional medicine for various treatments such as inflammation, infections, fever, skin diseases and dental disorders.
-The medicinal utilities have been described in particular for the neem leaf.
+In Southern India and the Middle-East, neem twigs are often used as a teeth-cleaning twig.

 Pest and disease control

-Neem is a key ingredient in non-pesticidal management (NPM), providing a natural alternative to synthetic pesticides.
+Neem is used as an insecticide, providing a natural alternative to synthetic pesticides.
+The active ingredient is azadirachtin.
 Neem seeds are ground into powder that is soaked overnight in water and sprayed on the crop.
 To be effective, it must be applied repeatedly, at least every ten days.
-Neem does not directly kill insects.
-It acts as an anti-feedant, repellent, and egg-laying deterrent and thus protects the crop from damage.
+In addition to directly killing insects, neem acts as an anti-feedant, repellent, and egg-laying deterrent and thus protects the crop from damage.
 The insects starve and die within a few days.
 Neem also suppresses the subsequent hatching of their eggs.
 Neem-based fertilizers have been effective against southern armyworm.
 Neem cake may be used as a fertilizer.

-Neem oil has been shown to avert termite attack as an ecofriendly and economical agent.

-Neem oil for polymeric resins

-Applications of neem oil in the preparation of polymeric resins have been documented in recent reports.
-The synthesis of various alkyd resins from neem oil is reported using a monoglyceride (MG) route and their utilization for the preparation of PU coatings.
-The alkyds are prepared from reaction of conventional divalent acid materials like phthalic and maleic anhydrides with MG of neem oil.
+Silver nanoparticles made from the bark and leaves of A. indica were also highly effective at killing first- and fourth-stage Culex quinquefasciatus mosquito larvae, but they worked less well against the pupae and adult mosquitoes.